University campus near Manhattan, Kansas

 Notable Cyber Incidents in the Manhattan Area

-Cyber threats are not abstract risks for Manhattan — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Manhattan metro area:
+Cyber threats aren't abstract risks for Manhattan, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Manhattan metro area:

 Cybersecurity Job Market in the Manhattan metro area